nikkiguo/Projectile-Motion-Simulator/README.md

 # Projectile Motion Simulator
-A Java program that simulates the physics concept, projectile motion with a GUI.
+A program that simulates the physics concept with a Java Swing GUI.

 Features:
 - Menu